PaulDib/search-engine/README.md

 - nltk
 - pyparsing
 - matplotlib

 You can retrieve them using `pip install --user package-name`.
-(Make sure you're running `pip` for Python 3) `Matplotlib` is likely to cause troubles installing via `pip`, you may want to refer to the (Matplotlib installing FAQ)[http://matplotlib.org/faq/installing_faq.html].
+(Make sure you're running `pip` for Python 3)

+`Matplotlib` is likely to cause troubles installing via `pip`, you may want to refer to the [Matplotlib installing FAQ](http://matplotlib.org/faq/installing_faq.html).

 ##Tests
 The tests can be run using `nosetests3`.
 Simply type `nosetests3` at the root of the repository.